ScottWhittaker/ff-tripletap/README.md

 ff-tripletap
 ============

-[Triple-tap](http://scottwhittaker.github.io/ff-tripletap/components/ff-tripletap/) input for use with an RCU on connected TV's via a 5-way control.

-Based on [polymer seed-element](http://www.polymer-project.org/docs/start/reusableelements.html), see the [component page](http://polymerlabs.github.io/seed-element) for more information.
+Triple-tap input for use with an RCU on connected TV's via a 5-way control.
+See the [component](http://scottwhittaker.github.io/ff-tripletap/components/ff-tripletap/) page for more information.